About Martin

 Do you support the idea of a European Public Prosecutor's Office?
 How would it work with our Common Law tradition?
 Is it not yet another example of Eurocreep?

-The Liberal Democrats are not signed up to the introduction of a European Public Prosecution until quite a few issues are sorted out – as witness this set of comments by Andrew Duff MEP, Leader of our group in the European Parliament.
+The Liberal Democrats are not signed up to the introduction of a European Public Prosecutor until quite a few issues are sorted out – as witness this set of comments by Andrew Duff MEP, Leader of our group in the European Parliament.

 This article by Hugo Brady for the Centre of European Reform makes a good case that we should proceed very cautiously before introducing the role.